1955 1000 km Buenos Aires

 The 1955 1000 km Buenos Aires took place on 23 January, on the Autódromo Municipal-Avenida Paz, (Buenos Aires, Argentina).
-It was the second running of the race, and once again, it was opening round of the F.I.A.
+It was the second running of the race, and once again, it was the opening round of the F.I.A.
 World Sports Car Championship.
-For this event, a longer section of the Autopista General Pablo Riccheri route was added, making the circuit 17.136 km in length.
+For this event, a longer section of the Autopista General Pablo Riccheri route was added, making the circuit 17,136 km (10,648 miles) in length.